DevExpress/devextreme-documentation/concepts/05 UI Components/TabPanel/01 Getting Started with TabPanel/30 Specify View Content.md

 Specifies a custom template for content of all TabPanel views.

 - **items[]**.[text](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/items/#text)
 Specifies text displayed in a separate view.
-This property overrides **itemTemplate**.

 - **items[]**.[template](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/items/#template)
 Allows you to set a custom template for a separate view's content.
-This property overrides both properties above.
+This property overrides **itemTemplate**.

 - [noDataText](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#noDataText)
 Specifies text or markup to display when views do not have content.